Decades After Her Daughter's Death, A Mother Gets Answers

-MEMPHIS, Tenn. — The faded photo of Rosie Hill shows a smiling teenager with her hands on her hips and a pink hat on her head, standing on the front porch of her mother’s house.
+(MEMPHIS, Tenn.) — The faded photo of Rosie Hill shows a smiling teenager with her hands on her hips and a pink hat on her head, standing on the front porch of her mother’s house.

-More than 35 years after the image was taken, her mother sits on the couch of that same house in Memphis, Tennessee, holding the picture of her late daughter on her lap, her fingertips barely touching the fragile frame.
+More than 35 years after the image was taken, her mother sits on the couch of that same house in Memphis, holding the picture of her late daughter on her lap, her fingertips barely touching the fragile frame.
 Minnie Hill speaks lovingly about her daughter, “a beautiful personality,” killed while living as a single mother in Florida.

 Authorities say Rosie Hill was one of scores of vulnerable women preyed upon by Samuel Little, declared by the FBI this week as the deadliest serial killer in U.S. history.